workBy HowDoIUseAI Team

 Skip the flashier features for now.
 Voice mode is fun but inconsistent.
 The coding features are decent but not better than existing tools.
 Image generation is fine but not groundbreaking.

-Here's what I've learned: the most valuable AI features aren't the ones that make good demos.
+Here's what testing reveals: the most valuable AI features aren't the ones that make good demos.
 They're the ones that quietly eliminate the small frictions that compound into hours of wasted time.

 Gemini 3.0 doesn't feel revolutionary day-to-day.
 It feels like having a competent intern who never gets tired, never forgets context, and never needs the same explanation twice.
-Which, honestly, is exactly what most of us need from AI at work.
+Which, honestly, is exactly what most people need from AI at work.

 The hype will move on to the next model, but these core improvements - better document understanding, seamless workspace integration, smarter formatting - these are the foundations that make AI genuinely useful instead of just impressive.